nati-alvarez/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is an object representation of every element on the page that allows us to manipulate the HTML in different ways, such as adding or removing elements, changing styles, or updating content;

 2. What is an event?

+An event is anything a user can do to interact with the webpage.
+Ex. scrolling, clicking, resizing the window, etc.

 3. What is an event listener?

+An event listener is a function that is triggered in response to a user event.
+Event listeners are attached to specific DOM elements.
+So for example if we add a click event listener to a button, everytime the user clicks the button the callback we pass into the .addEventListener() method will be invoked.

 4. Why would we convert a NodeList into an Array?

+To gain extra functionality that NodeLists dont have.
+NodeLists are "array-like" objects not arrays, and are therefore missing some of the properties and methods that arrays have.

 5. What is a component?

+A component is a reusable chunk of code (HTML, CSS, and JavaScript) that share the same styling and purpose.
+The content of each individual component changes based on the data retrieved from a server, but the functionality and styles are the same for all components of the same type.

 ### Git Set up